 Course fee: AU$ 560

 A typical day will begin at 9.30 (registration from 9 am) and consists of a morning warm-up session followed by full choir practice; a mid-morning break and smaller group sessions.
 After lunch, there will be further group sessions, focusing on music reading and theory before a final full choir practice, another short break and a final sing-through before the concert.
-Break time juice and biscuits are provided; children are asked to bring their own packed lunches.
+Lunch will be provided by St George’s College, as will break time juice and biscuits; though children are welcome to bring their own packed lunches if they prefer.
 The day concludes with an informal concert to which parents are invited; and the end of the course with a special concert featuring the music rehearsed during the entire course.
 The course day ends at 3.30 pm.

 The course includes whole-group singing, musical games and exercises to improve sight reading and small group vocal coaching with a singing coach.
 Every care will be taken to provide age and experience-appropriate tuition.

 The music for this course includes classic choral works from the Baroque era by Bach, Handel and Pergolesi, and Benjamin Britten’s much-loved set of children’s song Friday Afternoons.